srijanpal07/autonomous-drone-for-dynamic-smoke-plume-tracking/README.md

 </p>

 ### Running the Smoke Tracking Controller:
-Given that the setup is done properly and `autonomous_drone_for_dynamic_smoke_tracking` package is built in WSL2, to start smoke trakcking simulation - play the simulation in UE, open a WSL2 terminal and run this command:
+Given that the setup is done properly and `autonomous_drone_for_dynamic_smoke_tracking` package is built in WSL2, to start smoke tracking simulation - play the simulation in UE, open a WSL2 terminal and run this command:
 ```bash
 roslaunch autonomous_drone_for_dynamic_smoke_plume_tracking smoke_track_sim.launch execution:=SIM
 ```